Current F-1 Students: Maintaining Status

 If a student develops a medical condition that requires reduced enrollment (or no enrollment), the regulations allow it under the following conditions:

-- The student must have a written recommendation from a licensed US doctor or a Licensed Clinical Psychologist.
-The recommendation must be provided on the Medical Recommendation form.
+- The student must have a written recommendation on the Medical Recommendation form.
 The form must be signed by one of the following:

 - The recommendation can only cover one semester at a time.